Find and Reduce Database Fragmentation in SQL Server

 2. Extent Fragmentation

 Extent fragmentation occurs when the extent of indexes are not contiguous with the database leaving extents.
-Extent fragmentation occurs due to some random delete or interleaving table’s data extent with other objects.
+We can say that this extent fragmentation occurs due to some random delete or interleaving table’s data extent with other objects.

 As we keep on modifying our data in the database the indexes in the database gets fragmented.
 Because of this, it results in the degraded performance of the database and data becomes less efficient.
 Therefore,we need to identify the techniques, which will help in finding the database fragmentation in SQL Server.